 Students may continue to receive FFWS grants for up to 8 – 10 semesters if:

-- student’s college enrollment at a UW college or university or WTCS college is full time and continuous
+- student’s college enrollment at either a UW four year university or a UW Branch campus/WTCS college is full time and continuous

-- enrollment does not exceed six semesters in a WTCS or a UW two-year college
+- enrollment does not exceed six semesters at a WTCS or a UW two-year college branch campus

-- adequate academic progress is being made with undergraduate degree completion expected
+- adequate academic progress is being made with undergraduate baccalaureate degree completion expected

 - student’s school continues to follow the grant process